Coronavirus – Help for business (Updated 28 April 2020)

 We recommend guidance is sought from an employment lawyer if there is any uncertainty over an employee’s entitlement to SSP, or contractual sick pay.

-The self-employed are not eligible for SSP.
-Instead, the eligibility criteria for universal credit have been relaxed for those sick or self-isolating owing to Covid-19.
-Further information can be found on the Gov.UK website.
+In addition, eligibility criteria for universal credit have been relaxed for those affected by Covid-19.
+Further information can be found on Gov.UK.

 Business Rates for nurseries and the retail, hospitality and leisure sectors